CHAPTER 9

 (a)

-It is unlawful for any person to willfully and without authority interfere with any officer of the City in the Discharge of his or her duty, or to fail or refuse to comply with the order of any officer having police power within the City.
+It is unlawful for any person to willfully and without authority interfere with any officer of the City in the Discharge of such officer's or her duty, or to fail or refuse to comply with the order of any officer having police power within the City.

 (b)